 While a simplified phenomenological model to estimate the amount of mixing induced by a Rayleigh-Taylor instability has been proposed recently \citep{depaoli2019prf}, the reasons for the superlinear mixing length growth, not observed in the three-dimensional case \citep{Boffetta2020}, are yet unclear.
 In an effort to shed light on these reasons, in this work we provide a first experimental assessment of the superlinear growth, based on accurate measurements of the scaling exponent.
 We use a Hele\hyp{}Shaw apparatus, which consists of two parallel transparent plates separated by a narrow gap.
 The density difference between the fluid layers is induced by the presence of a solute.
 For sufficiently-small fluid velocity within the gap, a quasi-two-dimensional Poiseuille flow establishes between the plates.
 This flow is known to approximate closely the Darcy-type flow observed in ideal porous media when the velocity at which the solute diffuses in the direction normal to the plates is much higher than the vertical advective velocity \citep{letelier2019perturbative,depaoli2020jfm}.

 Since the pioneering work of \citet{saffman1958penetration}, the Hele\hyp{}Shaw apparatus has been widely used to mimic the behaviour of two-dimensional Darcy flows.
 However, time-dependent and highly-resolved measurements are still challenging in the Rayleigh-Taylor configuration.
 This is mainly due to the experimental limitations associated with the initialization of the system, which requires to start the flow from a flat horizontal interface between the fluids.
-The experimental measurements presented in this work have been performed taking great care to achieve a proper initial condition and minimizing the local perturbations of the concentration and velocity fields that lead to mixing.
-At the same time, measurements have been performed with a high resolution in space and time, ensuring an accurate reconstruction of the concentration field, and in domains that are relatively large compared to previous literature results and extend the measurements range.
+The experimental measurements presented in this work have been performed taking care to achieve proper initial condition and minimizing the local perturbations of concentration and velocity fields, which eventually lead to mixing.
+At the same time, measurements have been performed with a high resolution in space and time, to ensure an accurate reconstruction of the concentration field, and in domains that are relatively large compared to previous literature results and extend the measurements range.
 The fluids and the cell have been designed to allow a direct comparison with previous numerical simulations \citep{depaoli2019prf,depaoli2019universal}.
 We analyzed the evolution of the mixing length and the wavenumber power spectra (i.e., the finger size).
 Concerning the mixing length, we observe the same superlinear behaviour predicted by the simulations \citep{depaoli2019prf,Boffetta2020}, and we provide an explanation for this finding in terms of finite size effects of the flow domain.
 With respect to the fingers evolution, we find again that the measured number of fingers is in very good agreement with that predicted numerically \citep{depaoli2019universal}.
 Overall, we are able to assess successfully the scaling relations provided by numerical simulations.
 We believe that this result can open new perspectives for future modelling and parameterization of convective flow in confined porous media.